 The exact fault could be anything in the power steering assist system.

-Certain issues appear in hydraulic systems; others raise their heads in electric ones.
-Here are some of the most common culprits, organized by type.
+Certain issues appear in hydraulic systems; others raise their heads in electrical ones.
+Here are some of the most frequent culprits, organized by type.

 Hydraulic Power Steering Assist Faults

-Hydraulic power steering typically fails in one of two ways:
+Hydraulic power steering typically fails in one of two primary ways:

 - Hydraulic fluid leak